athenian-robotics/athenian-robotics-mkdocs/docs/circuitpython.md

         time.sleep(0.01)
     ```

-??? example "LED Using Slider"
+??? example "Using the Slider with LEDs"

     ```python
     import time